 , magnetic fish

-(or anything else magnetic) in the water.
-Start with magnetic items first.
-The idea is to allow children to experience success and discover the magic of magnetism on their own.
-Shh… let them play to learn!!
+- The idea is to allow children to experience success and discover the magic of magnetism on their own.

-Science Learning Tips
+Magnetic Fishing Science Learning Tips:

-A good old-fashioned homemade magnetic fishing pole and magnetic household items tend to lend themselves more to experimenting than magnetic fishing toys do, but use what you like!
+- A good old-fashioned homemade magnetic fishing pole and magnetic household items tend to lend themselves more to experimenting than magnetic fishing toys do, but use what you like!

-I did not ask her to do it.
+- After a few successful attempts with magnetic items that I had placed in the bucket, my daughter soon ran off to test everything she could find in our backyard, just like my brothers and I did as children.
+I did not ask her to do this.
 Instead, she got curious enough to test other items on her own.
-That’s learning in action!
-Of course, this permitted me to do the same, so I quickly ran into the house to find more items for her to test.
+That’s hands-on learning through play in action.
+Of course, this action permitted me to do the same.
+Once she started looking for other things, I quickly ran into the house to find more items for her to test for magnetism.

 Related: Rainbow Science for Kids

 They can easily pick up things my brothers and I could never pick up, even with several magnets.
 Neodymium magnets make magnetic fishing a lot easier than I remember it!
+Try both types of magnets, ceramic and neodymium, for even more science learning fun.

 Got it!
 Look how strong these magnets are!